Data by technology: Passenger ropeways

-In 2020, there were 98 reported incidents.
-The majority of the incidents that occur on passenger ropeways or conveyors happen while loading, unloading or riding the ropeway or conveyor, and can be attributed to passenger behaviour, improper procedure, or a combination of both.
+In 2021 there were 97 passenger ropeway related incidents, which is equal to the number of incidents reported in 2020.
+The majority of the incidents that occur on passenger ropeways or conveyors happen while loading, unloading or riding the ropeway or conveyor, and can be attributed to passenger actions or lack of competencies, operational factors, or a combination of both.

 Note: The category under assessment refers to incidents reported to Technical Safety BC that were still under investigation at year’s end.

-One fall from a carrier incident resulted in a major injury, however.
-The majority of injuries attributed to falls from carriers were rated as insignificant.
+One incident resulted in a moderate injury.
+The majority of injuries attributed to patron actions or operational factors such as falls from carriers were rated as insignificant.
+However, these all had potential for more significant injuries

-In 2020, there was a total of 204 passenger ropeway permits issued: nine installation permits and 195 operating permits.
-Overall, total permits decreased by 11% compared to 2019.
+In 2021, there were a total of 233 passenger ropeway permits: 22 installation permits and 211 operating permits.
+Overall total permits increased by 14% compared to 2020.

 |Pass||The safety officer has assessed that the regulated work and/or regulated product was found to comply with the Safety Standards Act, regulations and/or applicable technical code(s).|